360° Locations¶

 With the iMenu open, you can add 360° Locations to your project.
 On the bottom row of the iMenu, there are buttons to add four types of 360° Locations:

-Experienced users who are already knowledgeable with present4D folder structure may want to save time by gathering all their 360° files, slideshows and other multimedia content together externally.
+Experienced users who are already knowledgeable with the VR-Suite folder structure may want to save time by gathering all their 360° files, slideshows and other multimedia content together externally.
 In this case, you manually create subfolders under the folder for the desired Location.
-When you open the project in present4D, it automatically adds the multimedia content to each Location.
+When you open the project in VR-Suite, it automatically adds the multimedia content to each Location.

 Follow the chapter Import - Advanced